Mayurji/mayurji.github.io/_posts/2021-01-09-Making Python Faster - Part I.md

 gcc -pthread -shared -B /home/ian/miniconda3/envs/high_performance_python_...
 ```

 The `--inplace` argument tells Cython to build the compiled module into the current directory rather than into a separate *build* directory.
-After the build has completed, we’ll have the intermediate *cythonfn.c*, which is rather hard to read, along with *cythonfn[…].so*.
+After the build has been completed, we’ll have the intermediate *cythonfn.c*, which is rather hard to read, along with *cythonfn[…].so*.

 Now when the *julia.py* code is run, the compiled module is imported, and the Julia set is calculated, it takes 4.7 seconds, rather than the more usual 8.3 seconds.
 This is a useful improvement for very little effort.

 To avoid using setup.py completely, we can use ***pyximport*** library.
-In ***julia.py*** file, we can import the library and to do an install statement as mentioned,  in the code below.
+In ***julia.py*** file, we can import the library and do an install statement as mentioned,  in the code below.
 It will create the compiled version of ***.pyx*** file mentioned below the install statement.

 ```python
 import pyximport